rvdleun/onoffice/DEVELOPMENT.md

 # WebRTC implementation
 This section will cover how a connection is setup between the desktop and the VR Headset.
 In the code(and this section), the desktop will be referred to as *host*, and the headset connection as the *client*.

-WebRTC has been implemented using [PeerJS](http://peerjs.com).
-The PeerJS server runs on the host.
-[Socket.io](socket.io) is used to send the client ID to the host.
+WebRTC has been implemented using [SimplePeer](https://github.com/feross/simple-peer).

 * (*host*) After the user has pressed 'Start Streaming', `setWebServerActive` is called in [webserver.component.js](./src/electron/components/webserver.component.js).
-This boots the Express server to serve the client's files, starts socket.io and initialises the PeerJS server.
+This boots the Express server to serve the client's files and an API to exchange signal information.
-* (*client*) Once the user has opened the client in the browser, it will first initialise the VR scene and then connects to the host via socket.io.
+* (*client*) Once the user has opened the client in the browser, it will first initialise the VR scene.
+After that, it will try to connect to the server and create a session.
 This is coded in [splash-screen.js](client/splash-screen/splash-screen.js).
-* (*client*) After receiving a `client_message`(indicating that the host has approved and wants to start streaming), the `setup()` function in [webrtc.system.js](./client/systems/webrtc.system.js) is called.
-* (*client*) A connection the PeerJS server is made.
-Once this has been opened, the client has received a random ID to identify itself.
-This ID is sent to the host.
-* (*host*) The `setupConnection()` function in [stream.service.ts](./src/app/shared/stream.service.ts) handles the clientID, along with the sources that it has to stream.
-At the moment, streaming only one display is supported.
-* (*host*) A stream is created.
-The host also connects to PeerJS now.
-Once this is done, it uses the [call()](https://peerjs.com/docs.html#peercall) to connection to the Client ID.
-* (*client*) Back in [webrtc.system.js](./client/systems/webrtc.system.js), the call is received and answered.
-This results in the stream being available in the `stream` event.
+* (*server*) The server creates a new session by creating a new ID(using [uniqid](http://github.com/adamhalasz/uniqid/)) and preparing an array to store responses.
+More on that later.
+* (*host*) The host creates a new SimplePeer object for this session in [peer.service.ts](src/app/shared/peer.service.ts).
+* (*client*) Once the connection has been established, the [peer system](client/systems/peer.system.js) will create a new SimplePeer instance and start creating signals.
+These signals are sent to the server by doing a POST request to `/signal` and supplying it with the Session ID.
+It will send 2-3 signals.
+* (*server*) The response object is stored in the session's object(so no response given yet), and the signal is passed to host.
+* (*host*) The signals are passed to the peer's session object.
+New signals are created and passed back to the server.
+* (*server*) At this point, the server grabs one of the open requests from the client and returns the signal from the server.
+* (*client*) The client passes the received signal to the SimplePeer object.
+* (*client*) Eventually, the two browsers are connected.

+## Shouldn't the client just get the signals by polling?
+I suppose.
+I wanted to avoid polling and thought this was a neat way to solve it.
+If there are any drawbacks, I could refactor it.